apache/flink/docs/dev/stream/state/custom_serialization.md

 This section explains the user-facing abstractions related to state serialization and schema evolution, and necessary internal details about how Flink interacts with these abstractions.

-When restoring from savepoints, Flink allows changing the serializers used to read and write prior registered state, so that users are not locked in to any specific serialization schema.
+When restoring from savepoints, Flink allows changing the serializers used to read and write previously registered state, so that users are not locked in to any specific serialization schema.
 When state is restored, a new serializer will be registered for the state (i.e., the serializer that comes with the `StateDescriptor` used to access the state in the restored job).
-This new serializer may have a different schema than that of the prior serializer.
+This new serializer may have a different schema than that of the previous serializer.
 Therefore, when implementing state serializers, besides the basic logic of reading / writing data, another important thing to keep in mind is how the serialization schema can be changed in the future.